J.D. Hensarling, Attorney at Law

 Adjunct Faculty at Campbell's Norman Adrian Wiggins School of Law

-J.D. represents clients in complex business disputes, contract and construction disputes, professional malpractice disputes, and disputes involving unfair and deceptive trade practices, personal injury, and complex insurance matters.
+J.D. represents clients in complex business disputes, contract and construction disputes, and disputes involving unfair and deceptive trade practices, personal injury, negligence, and fraud.
 His practice also involves advising clients regarding e-discovery issues.
 He is admitted to practice before the United States Supreme Court, the U.S. Court of Appeals for the Fourth, Fifth, and D.C. circuits, as well as the District of Columbia Circuit Court, the U.S. District courts for the Eastern, Western and Middle districts of North Carolina, and the U.S. District courts for the Southern, Northern, Eastern and Western districts of Texas.

-J.D. has represented clients in the real estate development, energy, petroleum, insurance, healthcare, education, telecommunications, railroad, medical, construction and brewing industries.
-Prior to moving to Raleigh, he practiced at a large Washington, D.C. firm, where he was an associate in the trial section dedicated to litigation involving securities fraud and commercial contract.
-In Kazakhstan, J.D. has had experience in transactional work involving cross-border securities and financial transactions, local corporate law, structuring of foreign investments, regulatory compliance, capital markets development, and bank and financial sector reform.
-He also worked in the trial section of one of Houston’s largest firms and as in-house counsel for SBC, now AT&T.
+J.D. has represented clients in the real estate development, energy, petroleum, insurance, healthcare, education, telecommunications, railroad, medical, construction, and brewing industries.
+Prior to moving to Raleigh, he practiced at a large Washington, D.C. firm, where he worked in the trial section dedicated to litigation involving securities fraud and commercial contracts.
+He also worked in the trial section of one of Houston’s largest firms and as in-house counsel at SBC Texas, now AT&T.

 You have been served with a North Carolina state court subpoena and you are wondering what your next steps are.
 How long do you have to respond?
 How should you respond?
 These are great questions....